How to Actually Make Money Writing Online: A Passive Income Approach

 What's the difference?
 Passive income is money that you make by creating something once, but then delivering your creation to people over and over without much interference involved after the initial setup.
 It's income on "autopilot."
 For example, if you publish a book on Amazon, it could, in theory, continue making you money indefinitely, even while you sleep, even if you don't actively work on it.

 Active income, on the other hand, requires you to be present to make the money.
 You have to constantly be doing something.
 When you have a job where you get paid by the hour, for instance, this is active income.

 Why do I favor passive income?
 Is it so we can be lazy all day and rest on our laurels?

 No, not at all.
 It really comes down to scale.
 Passive income can be scaled, and active income usually can't.
 You can write two books and make twice the money from royalties, but you can't clone yourself and work twice the hours at your job.
 Passive income is much easier to multiply with little added effort because you're creating systems instead of merely a one-off transaction.

-Here are some suggestions on specific routes that you can take for this:
+What follows are some suggestions on specific routes that you can take for this.

 These types of books work even better if you've already built up an audience before you launch the book.
 This is where combining methods can be helpful (see below for suggestions on building an authority site).

 If you're into the more fictional side of things, romance is a very vibrant genre with a lot of hungry customers in it.
 In fact, a fairly significant percentage of the books sold on Amazon are romance novels.
 The trick is to find a niche within a niche that people will like.
 Maybe you can write about vampires falling in love, or put together a touching gay romance story--or even better, a story about gay vampires.

 Start out with short stories and see how your audience responds.
 You might even give these away for free at first before you invest in writing a longer work that you can charge a fair price for.
 Once you hit on something that people really like, exploit it!